mud2monarch/DearDiary/README.md

 This file has random assorted snippets of things i'm thinking. train of consciousness and not likely to include capitalization at times. hopefully not too unhinged.
 I think this will end up reverse-chronological.

+### 10/1/24
+Time to lock back in.
+Some circumstances have changed where I should be able to pursue these hobbies more frequently.
+It is currently Tuesday, October 1st at 5:37 AM.
+I have about 1h20m to code until I probably should go work out.

+Good morning.

+First up: piglatinfy function, see [https://github.com/mud2monarch/rustbook/tree/main/piglatinfy](https://github.com/mud2monarch/rustbook/tree/main/piglatinfy).

+Reading about `&str` vs `str` vs `String` vs `[u8]`....
+Rust = WOKE?????
+Fk this UTF-8 support!

+alright, 7:09 AM.
+What a great session!
+I implemented pig_latinfy() with an `Option<char>` return type and got through some of its usage in `fn main()`.
+Ran overtime LMEOW, guess I'll run (blurgh).
+I'll go for a run then I need to go to a 9 am breakfast in fidi unfortunately.

+Thinking so much about agentic AI, see twitter.com/repligate...
+I think I'll write something about this phenomenon later.

 ### 9/29/24
 gm.